External documentation and training resources

 In addition to what we present in the porting guide we proposes a lot of external document.

-CppCon 2016: “Bringing Clang and C++ to GPUs: An Open-Source, CUDA-Compatible GPU C++ Compiler”, PRACE Multi GPU courses, PRACE HIP courses, GPU Hackathon.
+CppCon 2016: “Bringing Clang and C++ to GPUs: An Open-Source, CUDA-Compatible GPU C++ Compiler”, PRACE Multi GPU courses, PRACE HIP courses, GPU Hackathon, GPU Computing: Past, Present & Future by Ian Buck.

 Understanding the AMD MI250X GPU